randdusing/cordova-plugin-bluetoothle/readme.md

 ### respond ###
-Respond to a read or write request
+Respond to a read or write request.
+On Android, a device address is required

 ```javascript
 bluetoothle.respond(success, error, params);